top of page

 The Separate Beach offers separate swimming for the religious public.
 It has a life guard.
 It is open 9.00 a.m. to 5.00 p.m. and is closed on Shabbat.
 It is across the road from the Hamat Tiberias National Park.
 Enter “Separate Beach Tiberias” into Waze.
 Their phone numbers are 04 679 2229 and 050 723 4487.

 Aqua Kef has a floating obstacle course with trampolines, slides and swings.
 There are 4 areas for children of different ages and abilities - a family park (easy), extreme park (average), olympic park, and kids park (3-6 years).
 There is also a beach area for swimming and places for sitting.
-It is best to check on the day's schedule as the place may be temporarily closed to the general public for private parties.
+It is advised to check on the day's schedule as it may be temporarily closed to the general public because of private parties.
 Their phone number is 04 381 1101.
 This is their website for ordering tickets on line.
 Directions: Enter “Aqua Kef” into Waze.

 Tiberias Hot Springs.

-Tiberias Hot Springs is on the other side of Route 90 from Hamat Tiberias National Park.
-It receives hot spring water from the park.
-This water is rich in sulphuric and hydrochloric acids and calcium salts.
-The facility has warm indoor and outdoor mineral pools and a restaurant.
+Tiberias Hot Springs is on the other side of Route 90 from Hamat Tiberias National Park and it receives hot spring water from this park.
+Its water is rich in sulphuric and hydrochloric acids and calcium salts.
+The facility has warm indoor and outdoor mineral pools.
 Spa treatments, massages, mud face baths, and wet and dry saunas are available.
 There is also an outdoor swimming pool surrounded by green lawns.
+It has a restaurant.
 This is not an ultra-modern facility.
 It is open from 9.00 a.m. to 6.00 p.m.
 Sunday to Thursday and 9.00 a.m. to 5.00 p.m.
 Friday and Saturday.
-There is an admission charge and additional charge for a locker and towel.
-But check on times and prices before arriving.
+There is an admission charge and an additional charge for a locker and towel.
+Check on times and prices before arriving.
 Their phone number is 04 612 3600.
 This is its website.
 Directions: Enter Tiberias Hot Springs” into Waze.
 There is free parking by the side of the building.

 Aqua Kef.jpeg